 4.3 SVM Results

-Overall, the performance of three different kernel types was tested on each of the five cases, with and without the application of PCA.
-The classification errors for each scenario are listed in Table X.
+The performance of three different kernel types was tested on each of the five cases, with and without the application of PCA.
+The percent accuracy for each scenario is listed in Table 5.

+Table 5 : SVM accuracy results